-Make Decisions Real is our 3-year national project to improve Supported Decision Making for people with intellectual disability.
+Make Decisions Real is our national project to improve Supported Decision Making for people with intellectual disability.
 It uses resources and workshops co-designed with people with an intellectual disability to help people and ‘decision supporters’.

 Supported Decision-Making resources from our members

 My Right to Decide Supported Decision Making training for people with intellectual disability, staff and families in NSW.